 This month's presenter is David M. Boone - Marine Artist.
 David grew up in the Fairview section of Camden close to the north branch of Newton Creek.
 David developed an interest in tugboats and shipping along the Delaware River from an early age.
-He worked as a local tugboat dispatcher for of the legacy of shipping and tugboats in this region.
-David's art has been displayed at the Independence Seaport Museum in Philadelphia for "Tugboats: The Art of Dave Boone" exhibit.
+He worked as a local tugboat dispatcher for 28 years.
+He will be speaking of the legacy of shipping and tugboats in this region.
+David's art has been displayed at the Independence Seaport Museum in Philadelphia for "Tugboats: The Art of Dave

+Boone" exhibit.
 We look forward to an informative talk on this topic so vital to the growth and history of the Delaware Valley.